Policy last updated

 - more appropriate education settings are locally available

-- the specialist setting has insufficient accommodation or enrolment capacity to accept additional enrolments.
+- the specialist setting has sufficient accommodation to accept additional enrolments.

-The regional office considers the evidence and principal recommendation provided through the application to determine whether to approve the non-standard enrolment.
-Subsequently, the regional director (or their delegate) may approve or not approve the application considering the student’s individual circumstances, including whether the student’s education is best supported in that particular specialist setting.
+The regional director or their delegate determines whether to approve the appeal application in light of the evidence and principal recommendation, and considering the student's individual circumstances, including whether the student's education is best supported in that particular specialist setting.

-If the application is approved, then the student is enrolled in the specialist setting for the enrolment period specified by the regional office.
-Specialist settings must review non-standard enrolments before the end of the approved enrolment period.
+If the application is approved, the student is enrolled in the specialist setting for the enrolment period specified by the regional office.
+Specialist settings must review non-standard enrolments before the approved enrolment periods ends.
 If the application is not approved, the regional office will support the prospective student to enrol in another setting or remain at their existing setting.

 Reviewing non-standard enrolments